Maxwells-Angel/Maxwells-Angel.github.io/_posts/2024-09-01-SAE-Unlearning1.md

 ### Identifying the Right Features

 In order to delete the correct activations from Gemma, I had to know which SAE features were related to Harry Potter.
-Identifying these features by myself would have taken a long time.
+Identifying these features by myself would likely have taken a long time.
 Thankfully, [Neuronpedia](https://www.neuronpedia.org/) allows you to do inference over millions of SAE features at once, leveraging the work of past SAE explorations.
 After passing  six to seven strings referencing Harry Potter through Neuronpedia, I had a short list of features to ablate.